samlra/BA-CV-Parser/README.md

 # CV Analysis Tool for Energy Industry

-SamiraParser is an AI-powered CV analysis tool specifically designed for the energy industry.
+This is an AI-powered CV analysis tool specifically designed for the energy industry.
 It evaluates candidate CVs against job requirements and provides detailed matching scores and insights.

 ## Key Features